ben-ng/finite-automata/Readme.md

    * transitions[state] - {array} An array where even indices are characters and odd indices are states e.g. `key: ['c', 'q0', 'd', 'q1', '\0', 'q2']`

+Notes:

+You can perform operations on two fragments even if their states collide.
+Collisions will be resolved by appending the '\`' character up to three times, after which the suffix will be of the form '\`n' where n is the number of collisions that happened.

 ## Fragment.concat()

 ```javascript